openobserve/website4/content/blog/posts/how-to-send-kubernetes-logs-using-fluent-bit.md

 ---

-# How to Stream Kubernetes Logs to OpenObserve using FluentBit

 In this blog, we are going to explore the process of sending logs from Kubernetes to OpenObserve using FluentBit.

 ## Prerequisites